lifestonechurch/lifestonechurch.net/README.md

 # TODO

-* Remove all references to lifestonechurch.net
+* Add breadcrumbs to all pages
-* Add all images
+* Add images to all pages
-* Add all pages
+* Remove all shortcodes from pages
+* Add contact form
+* Add paypal donation form
 * Add all posts
 * Add rss feed for podcast